dgzlopes/install-k6/README.md

 # 📦 install-k6
-*A simple and polite way to setup [Grafana k6](https://github.com/grafana/k6) on Linux, macOS, and WSL.*
+*A simple and polite way to setup [Grafana k6](https://github.com/grafana/k6) on Linux, macOS, and WSL*

 You run:
 ```sh